 The McKinley Memorial Library and McKinley Birthplace Home and Research Center (40 North Main Street) in Niles presents a President William McKinley Birthday Celebration on Saturday, February 1st from 2 until 4 P.M.
 [This event will feature tours of the McKinley Birthplace Home, refreshments, and more.]
 More information about this free event is available at (330) 652-1704, extension 212.

-As part of its Coffee and Contemplation Series, the Villa Maria Education and Spirituality Center presents Ardath Blake in a Lecture on the topic, The Beatitudes: A Way To Discover Blessing In Our Daily Lives, on Tuesday, February 4th at 9:30 A.M. at the Villa Maria Community Center (2067 Evergreen Road) in Pulaski, Pennsylvania.
+As part of its Coffee and Contemplation Series, the Villa Maria Education and Spirituality Center presents Barbara Lenarcic in a lecture on the topic Lent - A Time of New Life, on Tuesday, March 4th at 9:30 A.M. at the Villa Maria Community Center (2067 Evergreen Road) in Pulaski.
 [This event will include a lecture, group interaction, and an opportunity for personal reflection.]
 Registration and more information is available at (724) 964-8886.

 The Ward Beecher Planetarium, on the campus of Youngstown State University, presents Space Shapes running Saturday afternoons from Saturday, February 22nd through Saturday, March 8th for two shows at 1 and 2:30 P.M. each day.
 [Space Shapes shows the different shapes that can be found in the universe, and will include hands-on explorations of all kinds of shapes.]
 More information about this program is available at (330) 941-1370.